Efficient Numerical Conformal Mappings on Multiply Connected Riemann Surfaces: Introduction

 \section{Introduction}

 Conformal geometry has many applications such as engineering (e.g. \cite{gonzales}) and mathematical geodesy (see \cite{Vermeer-Rasila}).
-Traditionally, these applications have been mostly restricted on conformal mappings between planar domains.
-Even in this setting finding mappings in the case of multiply connected domains has remained challenging.
+Traditionally, numerical methods of approximating conformal mappings have been mostly restricted to planar domains.
+Even in this setting finding mappings between multiply connected domains has remained challenging.
 M.M.S.
 Nasser has used the boundary integral equation (BIE) with impressive results \cite{doi:10.1137/070711438,doi:10.1137/120901933}.
-Moreover, in a very recent work, Nasser discusses how to implement the generalized Koebe’s iterative method efficiently \cite{LeeMuridNasserYeak2025FastKoebe}.
+Furthermore, in a very recent work, Nasser discusses efficient implementation of the generalized Koebe’s iterative method \cite{LeeMuridNasserYeak2025FastKoebe}.

 Koebe's iterative method can also be implemented for surfaces.
 Gu, Luo, and Yau give an excellent overview of the state of the art in \cite{864afe467f9949cea8cb49d061b1b5d6}.
 Due to both theoretical and implementation complexity, there are relatively few publications addressing specifics.
-See, for instance, \cite{Li2022,Lin2021,Lin2022,Song2014SymmetricConformal,Yueh2020b}.
+See, for example, \cite{Li2022,Lin2021,Lin2022,Song2014SymmetricConformal,Yueh2020b}.
 Even though a properly implemented Koebe's iteration converges reasonably fast (at least in the planar case), it is very difficult to provide any reliable error estimates or convergence rates.

 Our method of choice for conformal mappings, the conjugate function method, was first introduced in \cite{hqr} for simply and doubly connected planar domains.
-We use the $hp$-adaptive finite element method ($hp$-FEM) introduced in \cite{hrv} for computing potential functions and conformal moduli, but other methods can be used as well, e.g., \cite{hrs} the stochastic version of the algorithm was given for circular arc domains in the plane.
-One advantage of $hp$-FEM is that in error analysis than not only follows from the adoption of the finite element method for implementation but is also inherent in the form of the reciprocal identity relating the conformal capacities of the primary and conjugate problems.
-In this work this concept is made precise for surfaces in the specific setting of Q-type canonical domains.
+We use the $hp$-adaptive finite element method ($hp$-FEM) introduced in \cite{hrv} to compute potential functions and conformal moduli, but other methods can also be used, e.g., in \cite{hrs} the stochastic version of the conjugate function algorithm was given for circular arc domains in the plane.
+An advantage of $hp$-FEM is the mature error analysis.
+Interestingly, the reciprocal identity relating the conformal capacities of the primary and conjugate problems can also be viewed as an error indicator.
+In this work this concept is made precise for surfaces with multiple boundary components in the specific setting of so-called Q-type canonical domains (see \cite{hqr2} and below).